iftheshoefritz/20170404_ansible/slides.md

     was configured WAS THE OLD SERVER THAT JUST DIED.
 Records are also important for version control.

 ... and the more times they have to do something in a row, the more bored lazy tired the humans get

 ---
+# Finally some ansible
+example/ansible/roles/python/tasks/main.yml

+    !yaml
+    - name: update apt-get
+      raw: sudo apt-get -y update

+    - name: install python2
+      raw: sudo apt-get -y install python python-pip python-setuptools

+---
+# Some more ansible
+example/ansible/demo.yml

+    !yaml
+    - hosts: demo
+      remote_user: ubuntu
+      become: true
+      gather_facts: no
+      roles:
+        - { role: python }

+# Presenter Notes

+TODO:

+create demo.yaml DONE
+Document setup in readme.md
+  make them run terraform apply to create instance so that inventory.sh can get the variables make them have an AWS key / secret for terraform
+  ?? make them create a demo key + .pem for ~/.ssh to connect to box make them copy their public key from ~/.ssh/id_rsa.pub to keys/deploy.pub

+make sure output.tf file is present in repo instuctions present on this slide to fill in some small piece of Ruby user add copies public key to box

+Run ansible and then login with user just created

+---

+# What else can you do in step 2?

+  1. get instance on AWS EC2 (Terraform)
+  2. install stuff (Ansible + Docker)
+  3. Copy the app (Docker + ?)
+  4. so much winning, now automated

+# Presenter Notes

+Not sure about this slide

+---